404saint/surfacelens/README.md

 * Organization name (e.g. `Google`)
 * ASN (e.g. `AS15169`)

-ShadowStrike will pull live Shodan data and analyze it.
+SurfaceLens will pull live Shodan data and analyze it.

 > Requires a paid Shodan API plan.